Haywards Heath to Balcombe via Ardingly Walk

 5. At the far end go through another fieldgate and keep ahead, passing a gate leading into Highbrook Vineyard? on the right and a modern barn on the left.
 Briefly join a surfaced driveway, then opposite a large new house turn left as indicated.
 Cross a ditch on a plank bridge and follow an enclosed grassy path towards the spire of Highbrook church.

 6. At the far end go through a new wooden gate and turn right to go diagonally across a grassy enclosure.
-In the opposite corner go over a stile and turn left, emerging onto a minor road (Hammingden Lane) at a bend.
-Keep ahead through the hamlet of Highbrook, merging with the other route from a footpath by stables on the left.
+In the opposite corner go over a stile and turn left.
+Go over a stile next to a new wooden fieldgate and keep ahead on Hammingden Lane, through the hamlet of Highbrook.

 • At the church turn right onto the footpath heading east across a valley and up to the Bluebell Railway line.
 Turn right onto the footpath running alongside the track, then round a short loop onto Leamland Wood Bridge.